Keen, Creative Advocacy In Family Law Matters

 Our dedicated team of family law lawyers is committed to providing exceptional legal services and empathetic guidance to families going through an emotional time.
 We work closely as a team to create a personal approach for anticipating and resolving client problems efficiently, whether they are complex financial and custody matters, or more straightforward dissolutions.

 The supportive environment we create in our office provides our clients with training, education and encouragement to support them not only during the stressful time during the pendency of their case, but also as they move forward to handle the additional issues once their case has concluded.
+Our firm also offers services for highly sensitive matters where confidentiality and privacy is critical and a private judge may be needed.
 We are widely recognized for earning and maintaining the respect, confidence and goodwill of our clients, team members, colleagues, the courts and the community.

 Types Of Cases We Accept In California